DerekLiang/podcast-proxy/README.md

 ## Download

 Download the podcast to the public folder. you might want to configur it to run on schedule.
-Checkout the cron job.
 `npm run download`

+For cron job, run `download.sh`

 ## Serve
 Serve the downloads in the public folder.